AdamBoley/Project-Beergate/README.md

     - sort by colour - pale, amber, dark
     - principle is to sort by broad characteristics
     - each needs its own view for sorting on index template
-    - Update data model to include a 'served_as' boolean field, with options for either draught or bottled
     - for readme - Martin is not a beer drinker, so the search bar is less useful due to lack of familiarity with terms, so dropdown menu provides clearer sort function
     All Done